venkateshk111/aws-sap-c02/README.md

 - ### Amazon CloudWatch Logs
 - ### AWS Compute Optimizer
 - ### AWS Config
+    - Can identify resources missing tags
+    - Can be used to meet compliance requirements
+    - Config aggregator
+        - Can be used to aggregate config data from multiple accounts
+        - Provides organization-wide view
 - ### AWS Control Tower
 - ### AWS Health Dashboard
 - ### AWS License Manager